BradHutchings/Mmojo-Server/docs/Configure-mmojo-server.md

 Hit `ctrl-C` on your keyboard to stop it.

 ---
-### Next Step: Package llama-server-one for Deployment
+### Next Step: Package mmojo-server for Deployment
 Congratulations!
 You are ready to package your llams-server-one executable for deployment.
 Follow instructions in [Package-mmojo-server.md](Package-mmojo-server.md).